yennanliu/CS_basics/doc/cheatsheet/dfs.md

 # DFS
-- To check is some value exists
+- To check if some value exists
 - Inorder, postorder, postorder (can recreate a tree)
 - Deep first, then breadth
+- not most efficient (compare to bfs), but can handle some specific problems

 ## 0) Concept